-Islam in Senegal Islam was introduced to Senegal's Takrur Kingdom during the 11th century when its King War Jaabi adopted the faith (see History & Myth).
+Islam in Senegal Islam was introduced to Senegal's Takrur Kingdom during the 11th century when its King War Jaabi adopted the faith (see p.1 of History & Myth).
 While it became the majority religion for the Takrur population by the 15th century, for most states further south Islam remained a minority religion well into the 19th century, as the first converts were limited to individuals of noble birth.
-Consequently, Muslims and traditional religious practitioners coexisted, although not always peacefully, until Islamic Sufism became a majority religion about the time of Senegal's French colonization (Photo: Mosque in Touba, Courtesy of Wikimedia).
+Consequently, Muslims and traditional religious practitioners coexisted, although not always peacefully, until Islamic Sufism became a majority religion about the time of Senegal's French colonization.
 In contemporary Senegalese society, most Muslims continue to claim affiliation with one of several Sufi orders, which rank among the country's major institutions.
 Senegal's second largest city, Touba, is its most impressive Sufi city, consisting of about half a million inhabitants.
-Administered by Mouridiya sheikhs (elders) (see text box below), it is an autonomous city that since its founding in 1887 has successfully restricted national government intervention (Photo: Mosque of the Mouridiya order at Touba, Mouridiya order at Touba, courtesy of Wikimedia).
+Administered by Mouridiya sheikhs (elders) (see text box below), it is an autonomous city that since its founding in 1887 has successfully restricted national government intervention.